erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 }
 ```
 <!--
-Coverage sanitizers provide feedback to the fuzzer by tracking which parts of the code are executed.
+SanitizerCoverage provide feedback to the fuzzer by tracking which parts of the code are executed.
 During compilation, they insert instrumentation calls at various code levels (e.g., functions, basic blocks, edges) to report execution paths.
 The fuzzer uses this feedback to decide whether a given input explores new behavior and should be retained in the corpus.
 Below is a simple example function that calculates a grade from a score.
 We'll use this to compare builds with and without coverage sanitization.
 -->
 ---
 ---
 <img src="./no_sanitizer_coverage.png" style="width: 800px; height: 500px; object-fit: contain; margin: 0 auto; display: block;" />
 <!--
-This a High Level view of the C code compiled to machine code without Coverage Sanitizers.
+This a High Level view of the C code compiled to machine code without CoverageSanitizers.
 -->
 ---
 ---
 <img src="./with_sanitizer_coverage.png" style="width: 1100px; height: 500px; object-fit: contain; margin: 0 auto; display: block;" />
 <!--
-This a High Level view of the C code compiled to machine code with Coverage Sanitizers.
+This a High Level view of the C code compiled to machine code with CoverageSanitizers.
 We can see that it adds function calls to send coverage information to the fuzzer.
 -->
 ---